ncatlab/nlab-content/pages/3/1/0/4/4013/content.md

 +-- {: .un_prop}
 ######Proposition
-The full subcategory of objects of type T is closed under products, coproducts, subobjects, and quotient objects
+The full subcategory of objects of type T is closed under products, coproducts, subobjects, and quotient objects.
+=--

 +-- {: .un_thm}
 ######Theorem